Echo-Note/DjangoBlog/docs/k8s-en.md

 # Exec into one of the Pods (replace [pod-name] with the name from the previous step)
 kubectl exec -it [pod-name] -n djangoblog -- bash

-# Inside the Pod, run the following commands:
+# Inside the Pod, run the following Commands:
 # Create a superuser account (follow the prompts)
 python manage.py createsuperuser